 OF NURSING FACILITIES

-Senate Bill 348 (S-1) as referred to second committee
+Senate Bill 348 (S-1) as reported from House committee

 Sponsor: Sen. Peter MacGregor